vexsoftware/minequery/README.markdown

 **To JAR the plugin:**

-    jar cvf MineQuery.jar -C bin/ .
+    jar cvf Minequery.jar -C bin/ .

 ## Installing

-Copy `MineQuery.jar` to your plugins directory.
-Then add MineQuery to the plugins line in `server.properties`
+Copy `Minequery.jar` to your plugins directory.
+Then add Minequery to the plugins line in `server.properties`

 ## Configuring

-There are three settings that can be set for MineQuery in `server.properties`
+There are three settings that can be set for Minequery in `server.properties`

 Example: